Nikola Eterović: Biography

+Diplomatic career

 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1977.
 On 25 March 1980 he joined the diplomatic service of the Holy See.
 He fulfilled early assignments in the Apostolic Nunciatures in the Côte d'Ivoire, Spain, and Nicaragua and in the offices of the Secretariat of State.

-Pope John Paul II appointed him titular archbishop of Sisak and Apostolic Nuncio to the Ukraine on 22 May 1999.
+Pope John Paul II appointed him titular archbishop of Sisak and Apostolic Nuncio to Ukraine on 22 May 1999.
 He was consecrated a bishop on 10 July 1999 by Cardinal Secretary of State Angelo Sodano, assisted by Ante Jurić, Archbishop of Split, and Slobodan Štambuk, Bishop of Hvar.

 On 11 February 2004, he was named general secretary of the Synod of Bishops.

 On 27 November 2009, anticipating the creation of the Diocese of Sisak on 5 December, Eterović was made titular archbishop of Cibalae by Pope Benedict XVI.
 Pope Francis appointed him Apostolic Nuncio to Germany on 21 September 2013.
+He presented his credentials to Federal President Joachim Gauck on 20 November 2013.

 Eterović was named a member of the Congregation for the Evangelization of Peoples on 9 May 2009 and of the Pontifical Council for Promoting the New Evangelization on 20 December 2010.